DaleB34/Dog/README.md

 APCSA Programming Practice -
 More practice on making a new class with its own methods.
 Used a static variable.
+Coded in IntelliJ